RaunakR16/FlexibleSensor/README.md

-# Save the README content in markdown format as README.md

-readme_content = """
 # 📄 Paper-Based Flexible Sensor for Wearable Applications

 A low-cost, eco-friendly, and responsive **flex sensor** made using **graphite-coated filter paper** enhanced with **sodium chloride (NaCl)** — designed for wearable and assistive applications.
 This project demonstrates the **design, fabrication, and characterization** of a sustainable alternative to conventional silicon-based flex sensors.